 Your partner is there with you

-The first thing to remember upon hearing the news is that you are not alone.
+The first thing to remember on how to deal with an unexpected pregnancy is that you are not alone.
 You are lucky to have an amazing partner that will be right there every step of the way.

 Masking them will only hurt the situation in the end.
-For many, when those initial feelings are expressed, the fact that the news is so unexpected is likely to have a strong influence on what comes out of their mouth.
+For many, when those initial feelings are expressed, the fact that the news is so unexpected is likely to have a strong influence on what comes out of their mouths.

-Your main goal to start with is keeping that united front because you are going to need your spouse throughout the journey of the unplanned pregnancy and they will need you.
+Your main goal to start with is keeping that united front because you are going to need your spouse throughout the journey of the unplanned pregnancy, and they will need you.

 Have a series of conversations to develop a plan